wikimedia/analytics-quarry-web/README.md

 3. Clone the [Quarry repository](https://github.com/wikimedia/analytics-quarry-web)
 4. Run `docker-compose up`

-A web server will be setup.
+A web server will be setup, available at http://localhost:5000.
 Change to python files will trigger an automatic reload of the server, and your modifications will imediatelly be taken into account.
 A worker node is also created to execute your queries in the background (uses the same image).
-Finally, redis and database instances are started.
+Finally, redis and database instances are also started.

-The default instance queries the quarry database itself :)
+In your local environment, you can query Quarry internal db itself.
+Use then "quarry" as database name.

 To stop, run `docker-compose stop`.